 The Braque Du Bourbonnais will live around 13-16 years, which is average for most breeds of its size.

-Life expectancy eventually boils down to the health of the dog, so it is important to schedule occasional trips to the vet in order for the canine to live its full life.
+Life expectancy eventually boils down to the health of the dog, so it is important to schedule occasional trips to the vet for the canine to live its full life.

 Temperament, Personality and Behavioural Traits of the Braque Du Bourbonnais